 Phoenix Project #1802

-Phoenix recently completed a challenging jet grouting project in Providence RI.
+In the summer of 2019, Phoenix completed a challenging jet grouting project in Providence RI.
 Over 60 columns were installed in four critical locations, directly adjacent to a 78″ brick sewer and underneath an active utility duct bank.
 Column diameters of 4 to 5 feet were achieved using pumping pressures of up to 400 bar (5,800 psi).